How can we explain what we believe to those whom we know? Especially Muslims, who are so open to talking about spiritual things.

 Muslims are dear religious people and usually enjoy hearing how God works in one’s life.
 As believers in Christ, we have a testimony of God’s deliverance and promises of salvation.
 No one can deny personal experience and an excellent place to start.
 Now a few pointers on giving one’s testimony.
 Our confidence is in God’s power and promises.
 The way we state things is essential.
 The focus is on God’s work, not personal choice or ability.

 For example, how we share about salvation is quite essential.
-Typically, we say, “I know for sure that I am going to heave.”
+We say, “I know for sure that I am going to heave.”
 This statement sounds quite proud.
 Better to say, “I know that based on the promises of God, He gives me eternal life.
 I believe in His Word and trust in His promises.”
-Depending on God’s promises affirms the reality of our salvation that God saves, and we can only depend on His promises.
+Depending on God’s promises affirms the reality of our salvation that God saves, and we can only rely on His promises.

 Pray for them